Rochester Institute of Technology: ROTC programs

 RIT is the host of the Air Force ROTC Detachment 538 "Blue Tigers" and the Army ROTC "Tiger Battalion".
 RIT students may also enroll in the Naval ROTC program based at the University of Rochester.

 In 2009, the "Tiger Battalion" was awarded the Eastern Region's Outstanding ROTC Unit Award, given annually by the Order of the Founders and Patriots of America.
 In 2010, it was awarded the National MacArthur Award for 2nd Brigade.

 Reporter Magazine

-Reporter magazine (Reporter) is a completely student-run organization.
-The magazine is a 32-page full-color issue distributed on the first Monday of the month for the duration of the academic year, supplemented with regular online content.
+Reporter magazine (Reporter) is a completely student-run news organization.
+The physical magazine is a 24-page full-color issue distributed at the beginning of the month for the duration of the academic year, supplemented with regular online and social media content.

 Reporter began as a newspaper in 1951 and changed to a magazine format in 1969 to better showcase the talents of students enrolled in programs at the College of Imaging Arts & Sciences.
 The first magazine issue was released on January 10, 1969.
-The magazine continued to be released on a weekly cycle until 2013.
+The magazine continued to be released on a weekly cycle until 2013, when it switched to a monthly cycle.